Home Early

 Brad Reynolds

 I believe we found Brad Reynolds through a want ad, perhaps posted at Richardson's Music.
 He grew up in Ottawa, Kansas, the son of a hardware-store owner.
 Brad was really smart, a pretty wholesome guy with a subversive side.
 He became our keyboardist.
 He also played acoustic guitar, but not on stage with the Penetrations.
-At first, he wanted to play folky stuff like Tim Hardin's "Reason to Believe," but he also liked the Beatles (who doesn't?).
+At first, he wanted to play folky stuff like Tim Hardin's "Reason to Believe," but he also liked the Beatles (and who doesn't?).

 Heres's what Darrell said about Brad: